 One of the first few female Zambians to obtain a bachelor’s degree in Mathematics at the Copperbelt University, Zambia.

-As a co-founder of the Agpay Social Enterprise (which is one of the teams that won 2nd position in the AIMS-MCF Entrepreneurship 2020 Competition), she believes in improving access to finance for farmers and agro-dealers through the use of modern technology.
+As a co-founder of the Agpay Social Enterprise (which is one of the winning teams in the 2020 AIMS-MCF Entrepreneurship Competition), she believes in improving access to finance for farmers and agro-dealers through the use of modern technology.

-Furthermore, with her inspiration from the AIMS-Cameroon give-back program, she is currently an active volunteer and mentor in female empowerment programs such as the Girls for Girls and the Push Women Organizations in Zambia because she believes in women participation in STEM and uptake of leadership roles.
+After gaining inspiration from the AIMS-Cameroon give-back program, Esa is currently an active volunteer and mentor in female empowerment programs such as the Girls for Girls and the Push Women Organizations in Zambia as she believes in women participation in STEM and uptake of leadership roles.

-Her research interests include; probability and statistics, agriculture, climate change and finance.
+Her research interests are in probability and statistics, agriculture, climate change, and finance.